Industrial metal: Coldwave

 Coldwave is a subgenre of industrial metal originating in the 1990s.
 It has its roots in acts like Nine Inch Nails and Ministry.
 The style focuses on heavier, punk-based guitars, sampled hard rock-like guitars, synthesizer accompaniment, and acid house elements.
 Lyrical content is typically cyberpunk-oriented with pop music sensibilities, although it can vary.

 Chemlab's 1993 album Burn Out at the Hydrogen Bar is often considered the album that defined the coldwave style.

 Artists like the aforementioned Chemlab, 16 Volt and Acumen Nation exemplified this genre.

 The coldwave style began to wane rapidly when industrial music in general started to lose popularity in the latter half of the 1990s-early 2000's.
 Many artists within the genre moved on to different styles that included Hard rock, heavy metal, nu metal, cyber metal, synth-metal, synth-rock, and synth-pop among other genres.

 Coldwave today is a small, niche scene within industrial music.
 Very few bands today describe themselves or are described as coldwave.
 Bands like Cyanotic and Medicant Downline are perhaps the exception.

 Despite sharing the same name as the French genre, it is otherwise unrelated.

 Cyber metal

-Cyber metal is a subgenre of industrial metal which incorporates numerous elements found predominantly in EBM and aggrotech, including the use of more melodic and less repetitive riffs, in opposition to mostly metallic and mechanical sound of industrial music, first coined by Fear Factory in the mid-90s.
+Cyber metal is a subgenre of industrial metal which incorporates numerous elements found predominantly in EBM and aggrotech, including the use of more melodic and less repetitive riffs, in opposition to mostly metallic and mechanical sound of industrial music, coined by Fear Factory in the mid-90s.
 The Kovenant was the first band to develop cyber metal with some of its more well-known aspects: harsh vocals, extreme guitar melodies, and symphonic keyboards.
-A wave of other bands described as cyber metal would follow, including Deathstars, Mnemic, Sybreed, Turmion Kätilöt, Illidiance, Cypecore, Mechina, A Dark Halo, and Neurotech.
+A wave of other bands described as cyber metal would follow, including Deathstars, Mnemic, Sybreed, Turmion Kätilöt, Illidiance, Xe-NONE, Cypecore, Mechina, and Neurotech.